Rem01Gaming/encore/website/docs/guide/getting-started.md

 While KernelSU and APatch support WebUI natively in their managers, Magisk does not.
 If you're using Magisk, you can still access the WebUI using the [WebUI X](https://github.com/MMRLApp/WebUI-X-Portable).

-:::tip Note
+:::tip NOTE
-You may need to [update your WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) to use the WebUI, old WebView versions are not supported by Encore Tweaks WebUI.
+You may need to [update your WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) to use the WebUI, old WebView versions are not supported by Encore Tweaks WebUI and can cause styling issues.
 :::